RLGill/Template-R-projects-workflow/README.md

 #### 3. Rename files in your root directory

 1. Navigate to the R-project-template folder you created - this is your 'root' directory.
-2. Change the file name `Template-R-projects-workflow.Rproj` to your repository name.
+2. Change the file name `Template-r-projects-workflow.Rproj` to your repository name.
 3. If applicable to your project, amend the license and author(s) in the `LICENSE.md` file - [click here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) for more information about licensing.

 #### 4. Organise folder structure and populate with initial files

 1. Go to your root directory \> review folder structure and modify to suit your purposes by creating/renaming/deleting folders as needed.
 2. Place a blank R script file in each new folder as a place-holder for GitHub - you can copy-paste the `EMPTY.R` files from this template.
-3. Populate folders with initial scripts and/or data - this is generally done within the `00-R-code` and `01-Raw-data` sub-directories.
+3. Populate folders with initial scripts and/or data - this is generally done within the `00-code` and `01-data` sub-directories.
 4. Rename scripts and data according to [tidyverse's file naming conventions](https://style.tidyverse.org/files.html#names) - remember, good coding style makes R easier to read and use!

 #### 5. Open RStudio within R projects